meyer-nils/thesis_template/README.md

 ### Usage with Overleaf
 You may also use the online editor [Overleaf](https://www.overleaf.com/) without installation on your machine.
 To do so, download the template and upload it to Overleaf as a new project (Overleaf -> New Project -> Upload Project) or clone it directly from https://www.overleaf.com/read/pmhrbthfckqk.

+# Microsoft Word
+The Microsoft Word template is named `thesis.docx`.
+You may download it from this repository.